Rigging Elections by Stacking the Map

 Because primary voters often differ significantly in the views from average voters, there is often a disconnect between the broad electorate and the politicians who win primaries and get elected.
 In recent years, the widespread victories of partisan extremists fuel gridlock in Washington.

 “The combination of closed party primaries, gerrymandering of districts and money – that’s why the system is broken,” says eight-term, former Oklahoma Republican Congressman Mickey Edwards.
 “This problem is deep, deep.
 The political system is more and more disconnected from the country.
 We have a system where what the majority of the voters might prefer doesn’t matter because the parties control the process, the parties limit their choices.”

 The Push for Reform

-The pernicious effects of gerrymandering and closed party primaries and their stepchild, the endless partisan warfare in Washington, have spawned a populist backlash, a sharp and growing chorus of protests at the grass roots.
-Citizen activists are pressing for reforms to restore the primacy of voters, create a more level and open playing field, and to insure a fair outcome in American elections by throwing out the politically corrupt practice of partisan gerrymandering.
+The pernicious effects of gerrymandering and closed party primaries and their stepchild, the endless partisan warfare in Washington, have spawned a populist backlash, a sharp and growing chorus of protests at the grassroots.
+Citizen activists are pressing for reforms to restore the primacy of voters, create a more level and open playing field, and to ensure a fair outcome in American elections by throwing out the politically corrupt practice of partisan gerrymandering.

 Over the last decade or more, half a dozen states have ejected political officeholders with their own self-interests from responsibility for drawing the maps for congressional districts.
 They have turned over that critical task to nonpartisan citizens commissions.